kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

     Cons:
     - Not equivalent to the legacy CNI, which places no limit on the number of master devices, as long as the Pod can be successfully created.

-### Selecting/Deselecting Shareable Devices
+### Selecting/Deselecting multi-allocatable Devices

 **Current Approach:**

-Extend the CEL selector to recognize device.shareable for filtering shareable devices.
+Extend the CEL selector to recognize device.shareable for filtering multi-allocatable devices.

 **Alternative:**

 Introduce explicit flags in the resource request:

-- AllowShared: Opt-in to allow shareable devices.
+- AllowShared: Opt-in to allow multi-allocatable devices.
-- RequireShared: Only allow shareable devices.
+- RequireShared: Only allow multi-allocatable devices.

-(Default: shareable devices are excluded unless explicitly allowed.)
+(Default: multi-allocatable devices are excluded unless explicitly allowed.)

 Pros:
-- Does not affect unshareable device selection.
+- Does not affect dedicated device selection.
 - Easier for users to understand and configure, reducing the risk of mistakes.
 - More user-friendly than writing CEL expressions manually.

 Cons:
-- Adds complexity to the allocation logic for shareable devices.
+- Adds complexity to the allocation logic for multi-allocatable devices.
 - Introduces an additional field in resource requests.
 - May require an abstraction layer if more device features are added in the future.
 - Less explicit and expressive than CEL for advanced use cases.

-### Preventing Same Shareable Device from Being Allocated Multiple Times in the Same Claim
+### Preventing Same multi-allocatable Device from Being Allocated Multiple Times in the Same Claim

 **Current Approach:**